TheKingMarco/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my blog Tech
 ---

+# This is a Title
+this is a simple text